myorangedragon/UK6mMeteorBeacon/README.md

 # UK6mMeteorBeacon
-C and Web Code for the UK 6m Meteor Beacon Server
+C and Web Code for the UK 6m Meteor Beacon Server and Client